MarkD833/RCBUS-68xxx/code/README.md

 These commands are not entered directly by the user.
 They are detected by the monitor when Motorola S-records are transferred to it from a serial terminal program such as RealTerm.
 Each S-record is treated individually and is written to memory as it is received.

+There is no need to initiate a download from the monitor by entering a command as the monitor will detect any lines beginning with an S and try and interpret them as Motorola S-records.

-As use memory starts at address 0x100000 on my RCBus 68000, all S-records will be S2 records.
+As user memory starts at address 0x100000 on my RCBus 68000, all S-records will be S2 records.

 ## ?

 Simply displays the list of available commands that the monitor supports.

+---

 # SC129 digital I/O module